programmer90000/linux-set-up-docs/initial-set-up.md

 Select `Installed` in the left menu

+Open the Application Launcher

+Find any installed applications you don't need

 Remove all unneeded apps

 > ***Do not delete packages.
 Only delete apps found in the application launcher***